Ssberry19/gamedev_ass8/README.md

 The game includes a simple camera system that follows the player.
 Sound effects and background music are used to enhance the gameplay experience.
 The floor tiles have a subtle exposure effect applied to improve visual appeal.

+You can change music form background2 to background if it annoys you^^

 ## Credits
 Game Development: Insaniyat, Tamiris, Damir IT-2206